This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 5. Rule Out Allergies

-Sometimes allergies to condoms/latex, soaps or other hygiene products such as bath oils, tampons, spermicidal jelly or douches can cause allergies and infections.
+Sometimes allergies to condoms/latex, soaps or other hygiene products — such as bath oils, tampons, spermicidal jelly or douches — can cause allergies and infections.
 Chemical products are irritating to the sensitive genital area and can negatively impact the balance of bacteria in your vagina.
-If you’ve recently started using new products and notice infections taking place, try switching up your products and use something more natural instead.
+If you’ve recently started using new products and notice infections taking place, try switching up your products and using something more natural instead.

 Also be careful about using products that cause vaginal irritation, such as those with chemical dyes, fragrances and other harsh ingredients.
 Avoid these potential yeast infection causes if possible.
-Luckily, there are usually readily available alternatives.
-For example, if tampons tend to cause infections, try using pads instead and always avoid fragrance-sprayed/deodorant tampons or feminine products.

-Another word about douching — not only can douching cause allergic reactions, it can also alter the natural balance of good and bacteria within a woman’s vagina.
+Another word about douching — not only can douching cause allergic reactions, but it can also alter the natural balance of good and bacteria within a woman’s vagina.
 This in turn can create an environment that allows candida to flourish, resulting in a yeast infection.

 Douching can also lead to other health concerns, such as pelvic inflammatory disease, bacterial vaginosis, pregnancy complications and cervical cancer.
-There is no evidence that douching provides any real health or cleansing benefits.
-The body naturally cleanses itself and douches often cause more harm than good.

 6. Consider Other Medical or Hormonal Problems